piezosystemjena/nv200-python-lib/doc/waveform_generator.rst

    # Wait until the waveform generator finishes the move
    await waveform_generator.wait_until_finished()

-Step 8: Close the Device Client Connection
+Step 8: Close the Device Connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once the waveform has finished executing, it is good practice to close the connection